Skip to content

 Is Your Bent Over Two-Dumbbell Row Good for Your Weight?

-If you do not know your 1RM, use the E1RM Calculator to estimate it from any rep set.
+If you do not know your 1RM, use the one rep max calculator to estimate it from any rep set.
 For example, if you can Bent Over Two-Dumbbell Row 185 lbs for 5 reps, the calculator will estimate your max.

 Frequently Asked Questions

-A "good" Bent Over Two-Dumbbell Row depends on your bodyweight, sex, and training experience.
-As a general benchmark, an Intermediate-level lift (stronger than 50% of lifters) is a solid goal for most recreational athletes.
-Check the table above for your specific bodyweight.
+A "good" Bent Over Two-Dumbbell Row depends on your bodyweight, sex, and training background.
+The Intermediate tier is a useful first serious target, while Advanced and Elite represent much harder standards.
+Use the table above for the number closest to your bodyweight.